AY2324S1-CS2113-T17-1/tp/docs/DeveloperGuide.md

      * Command: `bye`
      * Expected Outcome: AthletiCLI is exited and the files are safely saved.

-3. Saving Files
+4. Viewing Help Messages:
+   * Test case 1:
+     * Command: `help`
+     * Expected Outcome: A list containing the syntax of all commands is shown.
-   * Test case:
+   * Test case 2:
-       * Command: `save`
+     * Command: `help add-diet`
-       * Expected Outcome: Data are safely saved into the files.
+     * Expected Outcome: The syntax of the `add-diet` command is shown.